shawnr/practical-javascript/the-document-object-model/93-modifying-elements-in-the-dom.md

     contactList.appendChild(newContactLI);
 }
 ```
 In this example we can see a couple different approaches to creating new DOM elements and adding them to the DOM.
 First, we use a template literal that contains all the HTML markup populated with our data from `contactObj`, which is passed into this function as a parameter.
 After we have made the `contactContent` template literal, we then create the `newContactLI` object using the [`document.createElement()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) method.
-This
+This method creates a new DOM element, which in this case is called `newContactLI`, but it does _not_ add that element to the DOM (we do that later in the example).

+Once we've created the `newContactLI` object, we set `newContactLI.innerHTML` equal to `contactContent`.
+This populates the `newContactLI` object with our template literal.
+Now that we have our new list item all populated with content, we can add it to the contact list in the DOM.
+The new list item is not visible in our browser until we append it to some element in the DOM, so this step is absolutely necessary.

+To append the new list item to the contact list, we must first select the unordered list containing the contacts (with the ID `#contact-list`).
+We do that and call it `contactList` in our code.
+Next, we use the [`appendChild()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) method of DOM elements to append the new contact list item to the contact list.

+Although we often get by using just a few of the features of DOM elements, it's worthwhile to explore [the full set of properties and methods available on DOM element objects](https://developer.mozilla.org/en-US/docs/Web/API/element).
+This includes properties like `scrollHeight` and `className`, which can be used when processing different types of interaction.

 ## Removing Elements from the DOM